 Creating a unique and fun design for a Christmas cake doesn’t have to be difficult!
 Check out this simple Christmas Wreath design that leaves quite an impact!
+If you happen to want more stunning Christmas Cookies or the BEST Cutout Sugar Cookie Recipe check these out! <3

 To make this cake you will need: